-The San Jose Creek baseflow survey was conducted on August 26, 2016.
-The survey began at the SLP property line and extended upstream to Stickleback Pond (Figure 8).
-There was continuous surface flow in the "Protected Baseflow Reach."
-The reach from Van Winkley's Creek to William's Canyon, outside of the "Protected Baseflow Reach," was predominately wet and maintained flow until the end of the survey when the channel became dry.
+The San Jose Creek baseflow survey was conducted on September 2, 2017.
+The survey began at Stickleback Pond and extended downstream to the SLP property line (Figure 8).
+The channel was dry at the start of survey, becoming predominantly wet approximately 1 Km downstream.
+There was continuous surface flow the remainder of the survey and in the "Protected Baseflow Reach".
 The 1990 survey was discontinued above Van Winkley's Canyon and found predominantly dry conditions for the majority of the survey (Figure 9).
-In 2016, San Jose Creek was "wetter" than 1990 conditions.
+In 2017, San Jose Creek was "wetter" than 1990 conditions.

-Specific conductance measurements from San Jose Creek were generally equivalent or lower in 2016 than highly variable measurements from 1990 (Figure 10).
-On the San Jose Creek, the trend for specific conductivities is from lower values to higher values with distance upstream.
+Specific conductance measurements from San Jose Creek were generally equivalent or lower in 2017 than highly variable measurements from 1990 (Figure 10).
+On the San Jose Creek, the trend for specific conductivities is from lower values to higher values with distance upstream, with a significant increase at the most upstream location.